shoreside/golr/README.md

     golr <game-file> -g 5

-So for the example contained in this repo, you could run
+So for the examples contained in this repo, you could run

-    golr examples/glider -g 5
+    golr examples/glider -g 500

+or

+    golr examples/lwss -g300

 If you do not specify a number of generations, its value will default to 100.